hientran-sudo/Customer-Relationship-Management/README.md

 # CRM
-the application keeps track of products details, customers information and sales transactions of a retail company.
+An application keeps track of products details, customers information and sales transactions of a retail company.